baentsch/oqs-software/haproxy/README.md

 ### I'm annoyed by the constant 'non-productiveness' warnings.
 Can they be switched off?

 Yes, set the environment variable `OQSWARNINGDISABLE` to a non-empty value.

+### Which ports do the appliances run at and expose?

+By default, the client-side proxy operates ports 8080 and 4443 for plain HTTP and encrypted HTTPS traffic, respectively.

+By default, the server-side proxy operates ports 80 and 443 for plain HTTP and encrypted HTTPS traffic, respectively.

+For each proxy docker image, the actual ports exposed to the outside world can be set as usual with the `-p` option when executing `docker run`.

 ###### Footnote